microsoft/PowerToys/README.md

 - Always on top prototype of being actively worked on.
 Right now you hit a key-combo and it enables it.
 We are investigating ways to highlight the window in some form as well.

 **Installer**
-- Investigated how to fully shift to WIX bootstrapper and remove custom
+- Investigated how to fully shift to WIX bootstrapper and remove custom boot strapper
-- Investigated how to fully hsift to HKCU vs HKLM.
+- Investigated how to fully shift to HKCU vs HKLM.

 **Random helping out**